sethierophant/longboard/README.md

     make
     sudo make install

-For more installation options, see the Makefile.
+For more installation options, see the [Makefile](/Makefile).

+### From a Package

+You can use the provided [PKGBUILD](/contrib/PKGBUILD) file to build on Arch Linux.

+Pull requests that add packages and/or build scripts for building packages are welcome!
+In particular, I think it would be nice if we could include .deb files with our releases, since so many people use Debian.

 ## Usage

-See longboard(1) for usage instructions and longboard(5) for configuration instructions.
-Also, see longctl(1) for some setup and configuration actions.
+See longboard(8) for usage instructions and longboard(5) for configuration instructions.

+Longboard is also distributed with **longctl**, a command-line tool for configuring and moderating your imageboard.
+See longctl(1) for details.

 ## License